Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 Deployment via GitHub actions required the following steps:

 1. An elasticbeanstalk config was added to the secrets in the github repo
-2. A copy of the production environemntal variables was added to the repo secrets
+2. A copy of the production environmental variables was added to the repo secrets
 3. The `.github/workflows/deploy.yml` script was written to enable deployment with a button press in github.

 To enable github actions to assume the proper AWS IAM Role for deployment, we needed to set up an OIDC connection following [this guide](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
 Here is what Henry did: